A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: BD-RIS with Hardware Impairments

 where $\tilde{\mathbf{S}}_{RT}\in\mathbb{C}^{N_\mathsf{r}\times N}$, $\tilde{\mathbf{S}}_{RI}\in\mathbb{C}^{N_\mathsf{r}\times\tilde{M}}$, and $\tilde{\mathbf{S}}_{IT}\in\mathbb{C}^{\tilde{M}\times N}$ can be regarded as some transformations of $\mathbf{S}_{RT}$, $\mathbf{S}_{RI}$, and $\mathbf{S}_{IT}$.
 Meanwhile, $\tilde{\mathbf{S}}_{II}\in\mathbb{C}^{\tilde{M}\times\tilde{M}}$ can be regarded as an equivalent ``mutual coupling'' matrix.
 In this way, a BD-RIS-aided wireless channel can be transformed to an effective D-RIS-aided wireless channel with some ``mutual coupling''.

 The impedance matrix $\mathbf{Z}_{II}$ characterizes the mismatching and mutual coupling at the RIS elements.
 Specifically, the diagonal entries of $\mathbf{Z}_{II}$ refer to the self impedance and the off-diagonal entries refer to the mutual coupling depending on the inter-element spacing.
 Most existing literature assumes perfect matching and no mutual coupling at RIS elements, which is mathematically described as $\mathbf{Z}_{II} = Z_0\mathbf{I}_M$.
-This assumption makes $\mathbf{S}_{II} = \mathbf{0}_{M\times M}$ in (\ref{eq:mapping}) and the wireless channel $\mathbf{H}_\mathsf{S}(\mathbf{\Theta})$ in (\ref{eq:channels}) a linear function of $\mathbf{\Theta}$, as widely assumed in most existing RIS literature.
+This assumption makes $\mathbf{S}_{II} = \mathbf{0}_{M\times M}$ and the wireless channel $\mathbf{H}_\mathsf{S}(\mathbf{\Theta})$ in (\ref{eq:channels}) a linear function of $\mathbf{\Theta}$, as widely assumed in most existing RIS literature.
 However, as discussed above, it is difficult to achieve such a strong assumption in practice.
 That is, the off-diagonal entries of $\mathbf{Z}_{II}$ are generally nonzero, and can be modeled as functions of inter-element spacing \cite{akrout2023physically,gradoni2021end}.
-Specifically, \cite{akrout2023physically} has modeled each off-diagonal entry of $\mathbf{Z}_{II}$ assuming isotropic radiators, that is